 OK, full disclosure here – I do not own a kiln or use this kind of clay right now, I am strictly going by what I learned from taking classes.
 When I was in college and working on various projects that would take days or weeks at a time (case in point – ceramics class met on Monday and Wednesday) we protected our works in progress with two things – a little misting from a spray bottle and a white trash bag (or sometimes a clear one, but heavier than those that you’d get at the dry cleaners -what are they called?)

-We did NOT use black bags, however, as dark colors cause heat to be absorbed more easily – and in this case clay to dry out more easily) We would wrap our projects with the trash bag which would protect them until we returned.
+We did NOT use black bags, however, as dark colors cause heat to be absorbed more easily – and in this case clay to dry out more easily) Pretty much the same reason we wear darker colors in the fall and winter. and less during the warmer months.
+We would wrap our projects with the trash bag which would protect them until we returned.
 This is a good practice to remember.

 Storing Your Air Dry Clay

-Air dry clay is great and enjoyable to work with-until it’s not.
-Its got a propensity to dry out more easily.
+Air dry clay can be great and enjoyable to work with – until it’s not.
+It’s got a propensity to dry out more easily.
 To some extent, you can revive it a little if it seems drier than usual (you can tell by the way the color lightens) as long as it’s not unworkable (you’d probably know that right away!)

 Storing Polymer Clay

 My good friend Sculpey (as I like to call it!) which comes in that larger brick size or those little 2 oz slabs, also needs to be strategically stored.
-The box that “Original” (white) or “Super Sculpey” (fleshtone looking) comes in, doesn’t have any cellophane wrapping in it, so I have to take extra precaution to wrap up what I have left if I don’t use the whole box on something.
+The box that “Original” (white) or “Super Sculpey” (fleshtone looking) comes in, does have cellophane wrapping in it, but it’s not self-sealing, so I have to take extra precaution to wrap up what I have left if I don’t use the whole box on something.

 A Ziplock (brand name) or close-locking bag is always my go to.
-I don’t use plastic wrap for the obvious reason it’s not secure enough.
+Plastic wrap can work due to it being transparent, but I prefer bags that seal.

 How Long Does Your Clay Last?